JakeVigeant12/Cell-Society/doc/DESIGN_PLAN.md

  * Grid Class:

  * UI/view:
+   * UI holds the instance variable of the controller, but not the model.
+UI calls the controller to get the updated status of cells regularly using a timeline or manually click button.

  * Controller:
    * The controller is responsible for creating the calling the parser classes and extracting useful information about the initial state of the grid and the metadata about the simulation including its type and game parameters.
 It creates the appropriate model and view classes giving them only the information they need.